KiraYamato94/LasMonjas/README.md

   2. Extract "Las Monjas modVersion.zip" files inside the "Among Us" folder (where the Among Us.exe file is) selecting replace if necessary.
   3. Open Among Us.exe, the first time takes a bit to load, don't worry.
   4. If there's a Submerged update avaiable, you can update it with the "Download/Update Submerged" cyan's button on the main menu.
-  5. The mod includes a file called "LasMonjasDownloader.exe" which can be used to reinstall the mod from zero, keep in mind that this file deletes "BepInEx" and "dotnet" folders in order to install them again.
+  5. The mod includes a file called [LasMonjasDownloader](https://github.com/KiraYamato94/LasMonjas/releases/download/3.0.0/LasMonjasDownloader.exe) which can be used to reinstall the mod from zero, keep in mind that this file deletes "BepInEx" and "dotnet" folders in order to install them again.

 -----------------------